BYLAWS OF THE GEORGIA ASSOCIATION OF HOMES

 In all official meetings of the Association, Robert’s Rules of Order Revised shall be the authority for parliamentary procedure.

 SECTION 1 – Financial Policies and Procedures

 All funds and transactions of the Association shall be in accordance with a published set of Financial Policies and Procedures.
 The Financial Policies and Procedures shall be reviewed annually by the Finance Committee and any appropriate recommendations for change submitted to the Board of Directors.

 The receipt and disbursements of all funds of the Association shall be set by financial policy and procedures approved by the Association at large.

 SECTION 3 – Financial Audit

-The Association shall have a full financial audit of the corporation by a Certified Public Accountant no later than six months after the close of the fiscal year.
-The results of the audit shall be reported to the Board of Directors at the next Board Meeting.
+The Association shall have a full financial audit or a financial review of the corporation by a Certified Public Accountant no later than six months after the close of the fiscal year.
+The results shall be reported to the Board of Directors at the next Board Meeting.

 ARTICLE XIV - DISSOLUTION